DesaiVishal-16/FSJS2.O/Javascript/readme.md

  shoppingCart.splice(3, 1, "Green Tea");
  console.log('Green Tea is added',shoppingCart);
 ```
-21. In countries array check if 'Ethiopia' exists in the    array if it exists print 'ETHIOPIA'.
-  If it does not exist add to the countries list.
+### 21. In countries array check if 'Ethiopia' exists in the    array if it exists print 'ETHIOPIA'.If it does not exist add to the countries list.
   ```js
   let countries=['Ethiopia','India','China'];